jineshmk/TCOB/README.md

 * helper_clpr.pl - Collection of TCOB built-in predicates

 ### Step 1
-Download the compiler code and move into the two files(tcob2swi.pl, helper_clpr.pl) to your prolog working directory Open swi prolog environment and load the compiler
+Download the compiler code and move into the two files into your prolog working directory Open swi prolog environment and load the compiler
 ```sh
 $swipl